Our Summer Team

 Jade grew up in Carroll Gardens, Brooklyn, and spent her childhood summers learning to live with and love nature in the mountains of New Hampshire and Western North Carolina.
 During her junior year of high school, she attended the Maine Coast Semester School in Wiscasset, Maine, where she discovered her passions for outdoor education, organic farming, and communal living.
 After graduating from Brooklyn Friends School in 2022, Jade embarked on a journey West to earn her bachelor's degree in environmental studies at Colorado College.
 She spent a semester in Thailand learning from local communities about environmental issues and solutions, where she found joy in camping, hiking, and snorkeling as a part of school curriculum.
 Jade took a semester off from college to continue her travels, where she lived in an eco-village in Greece and learned about permaculture, natural building, and kombucha making.
 She recently moved back to Brooklyn for the summer and is excited to go on long walks, do yoga in the park, join a community garden, and help little New Yorkers connect with the outdoors at Brooklyn Nature Days!

-Jade is certified in Infant, Child, and Adult First Aid and CPR
+Jade is certified in Infant, Child, and Adult CPR, and First Aid.

 Teacher